mashumafi/godot-EZStorage/README.md

 The directory used to save the data.
 It should be at least in `user://` and by default is `user://data`.

+If you need to further customize the directory use `EZStorage.set_directory_suffix(unique_id)`.
+This is useful to support multiple users.

 ### Debug Filenames

 When enabled file names will use html encoding making it easier to debug the files created.